Spinal fusion surgery — overview and alternatives

 Patients recommended for a spinal fusion to treat chronic neck or back pain might be feeling overwhelmed and slightly helpless at the daunting thought of undergoing a spinal fusion surgery.
-Spinal fusion has become a “last resort” treatment for many patients suffering from debilitating neck and back pain.
-Over the years, treatments like traditional open back fusion have painted a negative picture of spine surgery that is often associated with pain, risk and long recovery periods.
+Spinal fusion has become a last resort treatment for many patients suffering from debilitating neck and back pain.
+Over the years, treatments like traditional open back fusion have painted a negative picture of spine surgery that is often associated with high risks and lengthy recovery periods.

-A safer, more effective alternative to traditional spinal fusion
+A clinically appropriate alternative to traditional spinal fusion^

-For years, patients only had one option for spinal fusion surgery: traditional open back fusion.
-During a traditional open back fusion, the surgeon makes a large incision down the back, usually about 6 to 10 inches in length.
+For years, patients only had one option for spinal fusion surgery — traditional open back fusion.
+During a traditional open back fusion, the surgeon makes a large incision down the back, usually about 6 to 8 inches in length.
 The muscles and small tissues surrounding the spine are cut and torn in an effort to reach the spine.

 Once the spine is accessed, the surgeon will remove the diseased portion of the spine, usually a disc or joint, and replace it with an implant that is fused to the two surrounding vertebrae to stabilize the spine.
 The recovery period for a traditional open back fusion normally ranges from six months to a year, depending on the length of time the muscles around the spine take to fully rebuild and recover.

 During our minimally invasive stabilization surgery, the surgeon will make a small incision in the neck or back.
 The surrounding muscles and soft tissue will be moved aside, undisturbed, to access the spine.
 Using precision techniques and tools, the surgeon will remove the infected area of the spine and replace it with a small implant, which is fused to the surrounding vertebrae for stabilization.